teddylindstrom/thebigbangtheorygame/README.md

 Features
 Existing Features
-The Let's Play!
-Rock, Paper, Scissors Heading and Sub-Heading
+Do you want to play a game?!
+Rock, Paper, Scissors, Lizard, Spock Heading and Sub-Heading

-Featured at the top of the page, the Let's Play! heading is easy to see for the user.
+Featured at the top of the page, the Do you want to play a game?! heading is easy to see for the user.
 Upon viewing the page, the user will be able to see the name of the site, and directly below it the name of the game they are about to play.
 Heading and sub-heading

 Rules Area